 We estimate the model using panel data from the Federal Reserve Bank of New York Consumer Credit Panel / Equifax (CCP).
-The panel is comprised of a 5% random sample of U.S. adults with a social security number, conditional on having an active credit file, and any individuals residing in the same household as an individual from that initial 5% sample.3 For years 1999 to the present, the database provides a quarterly record of variables related to debt: Mortgage and consumer loan balances, payments and delinquencies and some other variables we discuss later.
+The panel is comprised of a 5% random sample of U.S. adults with a social security number, conditional on having an active credit file, and any individuals residing in the same household as an individual from that initial 5% sample.2 For years 1999 to the present, the database provides a quarterly record of variables related to debt: Mortgage and consumer loan balances, payments and delinquencies and some other variables we discuss later.
 The data does not contain information on race, education, or number of children and it does not contain information on income or assets although it does include the Equifax Risk $Score^{TM}$ which provides some information on the financial wherewithal of the household as demonstrated in Board of Governors of the Federal Reserve System (2007).
 Most important for our application, the panel data includes in each period the current Census block of residence.
 To match the annual frequency of our location choice model, we use location data from the first quarter of each calendar year.
-Other authors have used the CCP data to study the relationship of interest rates, house prices and credit (see Bhutta and Keys (2016) and Brown, Stein, and Zafar (2015)) and the impact of natural disasters on household finances (Gallagher and Hartley, 2017), but we are the first to use this data to estimate an optimal location-choice model.4
+Other authors have used the CCP data to study the relationship of interest rates, house prices and credit (see Bhutta and Keys (2016) and Brown, Stein, and Zafar (2015)) and the impact of natural disasters on household finances (Gallagher and Hartley, 2017), but we are the first to use this data to estimate an optimal location-choice model.3

-We restrict our sample to individuals who (a) lived in Los Angeles County in the first quarter of any year from 1999 through 2013, (b) were observed in Los Angeles in the first quarter of the following year, and (c) never had a home mortgage, yielding 1,787,558 personyear observations.
-An advantage of the size of our data is that we can estimate a full set of model parameters for many "types" of people, where we define a type of person based on observable demographic and economic characteristics.
-We study renters to mitigate any problems of changing credit conditions and availability of mortgages during the sample window.5 We exclude from our estimation Census tracts with fewer than 150 rental units
+We restrict our sample to individuals who (a) lived in Los Angeles County in the first quarter of any year from 1999 through 2013, (b) were observed in Los Angeles in the first quarter of the following year, and (c) never had a home mortgage, yielding 1,787,558 person-year observations.
+An advantage of the size of our data is that we can estimate a full set of model parameters for many "types" of people, where we define a type of person based on observable demographic

-3The data include all individuals with 5 out of the 100 possible terminal 2-digit social security number (SSN) combinations.
+2The data include all individuals with 5 out of the 100 possible terminal 2-digit social security number (SSN) combinations.
 While the leading SSN digits are based on the birth year/location, the terminal SSN digits are essentially randomly assigned.
 A SSN is required to be included in the data and we do not capture the experiences of illegal immigrants.
 Note that a SSN is also required to receive a housing voucher.

-4There are two other panel data sets of which we are aware with tract-level information on renting households in Los Angeles: Data from Infutor.com and confidential data from the 2000 and 2010 Censues.
+3There are two other panel data sets of which we are aware with tract-level information on renting households in Los Angeles: Data from Infutor.com and confidential data from the 2000 and 2010 Censuses.
 The Infutor.com data has a larger sample but includes less information on each household.
 The confidential Census data are accessible only in a Research Data Center, which limits its use for this paper.